 What do we do?
 We love to dress up.
 Brightly colored wigs, tutus, and or sequins are always fun.
 Whether you’re wearing a full costume, or just a mask, hat, or wig, you’ll fit in best if you get into the Mardi Gras spirit.
 Anything purple, green, or gold will do the trick.

 Learn about Mardi Gras traditions ahead of time so you know what’s going on.
 For instance, if you want to catch beads like a local, yell out “Throw me something, mister!”

 With weeks of festivities, there’s no reason to overdo it on any one day.
 Make sure to eat right and stay hydrated throughout the celebrations.
 Know your limits.
 Yes, people bring kegs and full bars to the parade route.
 Enjoy and be smart.

-Hey, there’s kids around.
+Hey, there are kids around.
 Please be respectful.
 We get that racy entertainment that happens in the French Quarter – it's a good time for the right crowd.
-But outside the Quarter it’s all about families, and relaxing and enjoying life.
+But outside the Quarter it’s all about families, relaxing, and enjoying life.

 Want to make sure your Mardi Gras is truly one for the books?
 There are certain things you just have to experience.
 From the Greasing of the Poles on the Friday before Mardi Gras to paying your respects to the canine royalty of the Mystic Krewe of Barkus, here are 17 must-dos to truly get the most of the Mardi Gras experience.